Backgroound Image

 • zip locking bags

 Plastics must be clean, dry and free of food and organic residue.
-It is not necessary to peel or cut off paper labels before dropping off your bags/film.
-Acceptable types of this plastic film can stretch – it isn’t “crunchy.” https://nextrex.com/view/educate
+Double-check that bags are completely empty — no crumbs, paper receipts, desiccant pouches, hard plastic clips, etc. It is not necessary to peel or cut off paper labels before dropping off your bags/film.
+Please refer to https://nextrex.com/view/educate and check out this video on YouTube: Trex Eco Friendly Decking | Plastic Recyclables List

 Refrigerators & Freezers